trangdata/tpot-fss-ms/manuscript.md

 TPOT-DS correctly selects the first subset (containing the most important features) 75% of the time with high holdout accuracy (0.69).
 When another subset is chosen in the final pipeline, this method still produces holdout accuracy comparable to that of standard TPOT and XGBoost (0.565 - 0.575).
 For the RNASeq gene expression data, the best TPOT-DS pipeline selects DGM-5 and reports competitive holdout accuracy with standard TPOT (0.636 vs. 0.642) but with a smaller feature space (291 vs. 5,635 genes) and 20 times more computationally efficient.
-The best pipeline from TPOT-DS produces comparable holdout accuracy with XGBoost (0.75 vs. 0.725).
+The best pipeline from TPOT-DS also produces comparable holdout accuracy with XGBoost (0.75 vs. 0.725).

 Interestingly enough, TPOT-DS repeatedly selects DGM-5 to include in the final pipeline.
 In a previous study, we showed DGM-5 and DGM-17 enrichment scores were significantly associated with depression severity [@p7dAO241].